ehansis/til/pages/deliberate-practice-programmers.md

 * I know many people who write Python code and debug with ``print`` and ``exit`` statements, even when working inside a modern IDE.
   Yes, sometimes this might work, but often a good visual debugger greatly speeds up your development.
 * VIM has so many useful features that you will never stop learning.
 Do you write HTML?
 Then the ``cit`` sequence might come in handy - change the content of a tag (Change In Tag).
+Also, there is [VimGolf](www.vimgolf.com)!
 * Keyboard shortcuts: learn them, practice them, as many as possible.

 The upshot is: deliberately get to know your tools and practice using them.